-This was a Cross sectional study.
-One hundred and one patients were selected from rehabilitation center of Allied Hospital.
-Six month were taken for completion of this study.
+A cross sectional study was conducted in one hundred and one patients that were selected from rehabilitation centre of Allied hospital, Faisalabad.
+The study duration was six months.
 Participants with knee osteoarthritis (stage 1 & 2), age forty to sixty five years were involved in this study if they had nerve related issues, bone or muscle related disorder were not counted in this study.
 Subject's characteristics such as their profession, age, pain location as well as duration of pain related questions were asked from patients.
 Active knee extension test was used for recording the hamstring length.
 Chi square test was used to determine the association.